 Make the Very BEST and Most Beautifully Layered Gifts in a Jar with Expert Tips, Tricks and Instructions...

-Gifts in a jar are great because first, they look beautiful and second, they make a tasty dessert or dish for your recipient to enjoy at their leisure...
+Delicious, layered homemade gifts in a jar make fun, easy and thoughtful gift ideas.
+They look beautiful and they make a tasty dessert or dish for your recipient to enjoy at their leisure.

-If this is your first time time putting together a homemade gift in a jar, or if you're simply looking for tips for making layered jar gifts, you'll find the following especially helpful...
+If this is your first time time putting together a homemade gift in a jar, or if you're simply looking for tips to help you make the most beautiful layered jar gifts possible, you'll find the following especially helpful...

-When you're ready, we also have a collection of recipes in a jar for your gift giving use, as well as free gift tag templates that work well for attaching recipes and instructions and also gift tag template shapes for printing To and From info and the special Greeting of your choice.
+When you're ready, I also have a collection of recipes in a jar for your gift giving use, as well as free gift tag templates that work well for attaching recipes and instructions or for printing "To" and "From" info with the special Greeting of your choice.

 Choose Your Recipe.
 Whether you'll be making your own gift jar recipes or using someone else's, it's helpful to keep the following in mind:

 - Choose a recipe that is made for the size jar you are using.
 Most recipes in a jar will be sized to fit a one quart or one liter canning jar but there are also other sizes that are used occasionally.